CHELSEA FLOWER SHOW

 The afternoon will be open for personal free time to tour the flower show at your leisure... visit London landmarks and museums… go shopping in London’s fabulous boutiques and department stores… or have a relaxing lunch.

-Friday evening we’ll gather in London for a traditional & festive English cuisine Farewell Dinner.
+Friday evening we’ll gather for a traditional & festive English cuisine Farewell Dinner.

 After an optional morning pleasure walk we’ll gather for a full English breakfast… we’ll share our inspirations from the trip… and say our goodbyes.